anatoliifrolov/postgres-cxx-client/README.md

 ```
 There are also asynchronous counterparts for prepared and raw statements.
 There is nothing special about them so we won't waste our time on examples.
-What's more interesting is a so-called single row mode,
+What's more interesting is a so-called "single-row mode",
 the primary goal of which it to receive large datasets.
-Such a large that it is impossible or unreasonable to fit them in memory.
+Such a large that it is impossible or unreasonable to fit them in RAM.
 You may think of it as establishing a stream of rows.
-As always there is a tradeoff - single row mode works a bit slower.
+As always there is a tradeoff - the single-row mode works a bit slower.
 Lets look at an example:
 ```cpp
 void sendRowByRow(Connection& conn) {